king17pvp/neural-machine-transalation-eng-vi/README.md

 # neural-machine-transalation-eng-vi
 A simple Neural Machine Translation model using Transformer architecture to translate from English to Vietnamese

+All of this was implemented on Kaggle cloud for the support of GPU T4 x 2

 ## Model architecture

 This is using a simple Transformer Architecture with 6 encoder blocks, 6 decoder blocks.
 All of which uses Multi-head attention mechanism with scaled-dot product with 8 attention heads.